darklang/docs/docs/tutorials/error-rail-http-tutorial.md

 In this tutorial, we will be showing you how to use the error rail with `HttpClient::get` to display clean error messages.
 We will be using the [PokeAPI](https://pokeapi.co/), as it is publicly available and requires no special authentication.

 1. Create a new function from the omnibox or sidebar.
-Call this function `pokeSearch` and add a pokemon parameter with type `String`.
+Call this function `pokeSearch` and add a Pokemon parameter with type `String`.

 ![assets/error-rail/pokeSearch.png](assets/error-rail/pokeSearch.png)